m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-1.md

 - **Network-wide state-management layer:** stores information of network-state
 - **Interface to the network-control application layer:** communicating between controller and applications

-Let’s look at each layer in detail starting from the bottom:
+Let's look at each layer in detail starting from the bottom:

 ### Communication Layer